windust7/awesome-continual-reinforcement-learning/README.md

 </div>

-This repository contains a collection of surveys, datasets, papers, and codes for continual reinforcement learning.
+This repository contains a collection of papers and codes for continual reinforcement learning.

 I selected papers that **attempted to solve continual reinforcement learning problems**.
 The definition of continual reinforcement learning covered in this repository follows "[A Definition of Continual Reinforcement Learning](https://openreview.net/pdf?id=ZZS9WEWYbD)" paper.
 However, if papers published before this paper has significant impact, I will add them too.